-This site does not strictly meet the requirement of having an existing residential use, but it does indisputably have a previous residential use, as evidenced by the historic photographs submitted with our planning application.
-The previous house sat right on the foreshore, and part of the house walls still remain, but for us to recreate a house there would make no operational sense, being so far removed from the site entrance and unable to provide monitoring security.
-Also, that former site would now probably be deemed liable to coastal flooding, and a new house there would detract from the amenity of the beach area.
+This site does not meet the requirement of having an existing residential use, but it does indisputably have a previous residential use, as evidenced by the historic photographs submitted with our planning application.
+The previous house sat forward on the foreshore, and part of the house walls still remain.
+In our view the ruins and remains fall somewhere between the criteria for level 3 and 4 of policy H6, not Level 1 as was asserted by the Chairman at the recent review panel meeting.
+But for us to recreate a house in that position would make no operational sense, being so far removed from the site entrance and being unable to provide monitoring security.
+Also, that former site would now probably be deemed liable to coastal flooding, and a new house there would definitely detract from the amenity of the beach area.